The Real Glory: Production

 Sam Goldwyn bought the screen rights to Charles Clifford's story on 28 October 1936.
 It was unsure who the star would be – possibilities included Joel McCrea and Gary Cooper, who both had deals with Goldwyn – but Walter Brennan was announced as the second lead.
-Goldwyn sought a meeting with Philippines President Quezon to get his government's co operation to make the film.
+Goldwyn sought a meeting with Philippine President Manuel L. Quezon to get his government's cooperation in shooting the film.
 Goldwyn wanted to make the film in color.

-In June 1938 Goldwyn signed a contract with Paramount to borrow director Henry Hathaway for three films, the first of which was to be The Real Glory.
+In June 1938, Goldwyn signed a contract with Paramount to borrow director Henry Hathaway for three films, the first of which was to be The Real Glory.
 Goldwyn assigned Gary Cooper to star as he and Hathaway had successfully made Lives of a Bengal Lancer (1935) together.
 The film was also known as The Last Frontier.
 Cooper was placed under exclusive contract to Goldwyn.

 Filming took place in April 1939.
 There were considerable troubles finding and managing the Filipino extras.
 Reginald Owen replaced Donald Crisp.

 The Philippine government reportedly requested changes to the film, due to the depiction of Philippine soldiers as cowards, which were denied.
 However the government later said they made no such suggestions.

 Burial in a pig skin

-In one scene Padre Rafael tells Dr. Canavan that the Moros are afraid of burial in a pig skin.
-In a later scene Dr. Canavan threatens a Moro prisoner with this, and a pig skin is laid on the ground in front of the prisoner.
-This episode echoes a report in General Pershing's memoir My Life Before the World War that a Muslim fighter had been "publicly buried in the same grave with a dead pig".
+In one scene, Padre Rafael tells Dr. Canavan that the Moros are afraid of burial in a pig skin.
+In a later scene, Dr. Canavan threatens a Moro prisoner with this, and a pig skin is laid on the ground in front of the prisoner.
+This episode echoes a report in General John J. Pershing's memoir My Life Before the World War that a Muslim fighter had been "publicly buried in the same grave with a dead pig".
 There is a related, but widely discredited, claim that Pershing had threatened to execute Muslim Moro prisoners with bullets dipped in pigs' blood.
-The historian Brian M. Linn wrote that it was unlikely that Pershing was involved in or had ordered others to commit religiously insulting acts, and that the episode in The Real Glory had probably fuelled the myth.
+The historian Brian McAllister Linn wrote that it was unlikely that Pershing was involved in or had ordered others to commit religiously insulting acts, and that the episode in The Real Glory had probably fueled the myth.
 This claim concerning bullets dipped in pigs' blood was referred to by Donald Trump in a presidential campaign speech in February 2016 and in a tweet following the terrorist attacks in Barcelona on August 17, 2017.
-On the other hand, evidence from Rear Admiral Danial P. Maddox, 3rd, supports the claim of the Americans burying Moros in pigskins.
+On the other hand, evidence from Rear Admiral Daniel P. Mannix III supports the claim of the Americans burying Moros in pig skins.